Azornes/Comfyui-LayerForge/README.md

 | **Clear Mask**               | Remove the entire mask                                                |
 | **Exit Mode**                | Click the "Draw Mask" button again                                    |

+---

+## 🤖 Model Compatibility

+LayerForge is designed to work with **any ComfyUI-compatible model**.
+The node outputs standard image and mask data that can be used with any model or workflow.
+LayerForge automatically inserts the generated image into the exact shape and position you draw with the blue polygon tool — but only if the generated image is saved properly, for example via a Save Image node.

+---

 ## 🧠 Optional: Matting Model (for image cutout)

 The "Matting" feature allows you to automatically generate a cutout (alpha mask) for a selected layer.
 This is an